thelia/memo-book/src/03-structure.md

 # Thelia's structure

-After installation you have an architecture like this
+After the installation you have an architecture like this

 ```
 www <- your web root directory